soltanisgeo/Website/content/post/getting-started/index.md

 ---
 title: Engineering Seismology
-subtitle: we are going to talk about different aspects of earthquake engineering. this is a test. this is a test. this is a test. this is a test. this is a test.
+subtitle: we are going to talk about different aspects of earthquake engineering.this is a test. this is a test. this is a test.
 # Summary for listings and search engines
 summary: Soon we are going to talk about different aspects of earthquake engineering.